mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 *[Someone says “no.” Laughter.]*

 (Transcriber’s Note: It took many listenings to get the words of the inscription, and the above still might not be 100% right.
-A typical translation online read, “Rose, oh pure contradiction, joy of being no one's sleep under so many lids.”)
+A typical translation online reads, “Rose, oh pure contradiction, joy of being no one's sleep under so many lids.”)

 *[There is some discussion about the words.]*

-*[More laughter.]*
+*[Much more laughter.]*

 This is language, okay? *[Laughter.]* You don’t understand, but *I* understand. *[Laughter.]* So that is my individual understanding, okay?
 But I understand pretty well. *[Laughter.]* But using my pronunciation, you don’t understand.